Information about the support available for people affected by the attacks in London Bridge and Borough Market on 3 June 2017.

 The information on the NHS Choices website will outline possible symptoms and describe how to seek help.
 Please visit your GP who will be able to provide advice and refer you on to the appropriate local NHS mental health service for assessment and treatment.
 Children and young people may also access NHS help by visiting their GP, and schools may be able to provide support or refer them to local services.

-If you visit your GP, please take this incident GP letter (PDF, 24.2KB, 2 pages) with you.
+If you visit your GP, you can take this incident GP letter (PDF, 169KB, 2 pages) with you.

 If you live in England you can also contact your local ‘improving access to psychological therapies’ (IAPT) service to be assessed for NHS psychological treatment.
 Information on your local IAPT services is available from NHS Choices.